Qepanna/goFlux/README.md

 temperature inside the chamber (`Tcham`; °C) and the atmospheric pressure inside the chamber (`Pcham`; kPa) are also required.
-If `Pcham` and `Tcham` are missing, normal atmospheric pressure (101.325 kPa) and normal air temperature (15 °C) are used.
+If `Pcham` and `Tcham` are missing, normal atmospheric pressure (101.325 kPa) and an air temperature of 15 °C are used as default.

 Additionally, one must provide the surface area inside the chamber (`Area`; cm<sup>2</sup>) and the total volume in the system, including